[pl. curricula or curriculums] the subjects comprising a course of study in a school or college.

 ‘Provides specialist music tuition and support for programs in schools across the NT and has a busy program of NT DET system wide projects and events.
 It is a unique school, gazetted by act of Northern Territory Parliament in 1976, whose teachers travel to their students, wherever they may be, whatever their uniform’.

-Summary of curriculum broken into sections from Preparatory to Year 12.
+Summary of curriculum broken into sections from Australian Curriculum implementation to Phases of Learning and Learning areas.
 Education Queensland.

 - Queensland Curriculum, Assessment and Reporting Framework